dwierichs/vqe-tools/README.md

 5. Tests are provided for the functionalities via pytest

 # Usage
-Have a look at the interactive notebooks to explore the functionalities implemented so far
+Have a look at the interactive notebooks to explore the functionalities implemented so far.
+We recommend cloning the repository and starting an own notebook to assure proper rendering of the formulae in the comments.